Anti-BDS laws: Missouri

 In 2018, two bills, HB 2179 and SB 849, were introduced in Missouri's legislature.
 If passed they would have required companies and non-profit organizations bidding for contracts worth $10,000 or more to sign in writing they are not, and will not, boycott Israel.
 The bill came under fire from civil rights activists and failed to pass.
 Republican state Senator Rob Schaaf filibustered the bill by introducing amendments that would add every country in the world to it.
 He meticulously went through every country in alphabetical order.
 Senator Mike Kehoe withdrew the bill when Schaaf reached Bahamas.
 HB 2179 passed the house but nearly 80% of the Democrats voted against it.

-However, a similar bill, SB 739, requiring contractors with ten or more employees and contractors bidding for contracts worth $100,000 to sign the anti-boycott pledge passed Missouri's legislature in 2020.
-It was signed into law by governor Mike Parson on July 13, 2020.
+However, a similar bill, SB 739, requiring contractors with ten or more employees and contractors bidding for contracts worth $100,000 to sign the anti-boycott pledge, passed Missouri's legislature in 2020.
+It was signed into law by governor Mike Parson on 13 July 2020.

 Nevada

 Republican Lieutenant Governor Mark Hutchison introduced SB 26 in 2017.
-It passed the Assembly 39–0 with three abstentions; Skip Daly, John Ellison, and Edgar Flores, and the senate 19–2 with the nay voters; Yvanna Cancela and Tick Segerblom.
-Governor Brian Sandoval signed the bill into law on June 2.
+It passed the Assembly 39–0 with three abstentions; Skip Daly, John Ellison, and Edgar Flores, and the Senate 19–2, the nay voters being Yvanna Cancela and Tick Segerblom.
+Governor Brian Sandoval signed the bill into law on 2 June.
 The law requires the state to create a blacklist of for-profit entities boycotting Israel that the state is forbidden from contracting with or investing in.

 The Copy, Paste, Legislate investigation revealed that Hutchinson worked together with Hosier to draft the bill, modeled on Arizona's law.
 Hutchinson had in 2013 been on an all-expenses-paid trip to Israel paid for by the American Israel Education Foundation, the educational arm of the pro-Israel lobby the American Israel Public Affairs Committee.

+New Hampshire

+In 2023, Governor of New Hampshire Chris Sununu issued an executive order forbidding the state from working with entities involved in anti-Israel boycotts.

 New Jersey

-In 2016, the bill A 925/S 1923 was passed by the state' legislature and signed into law by governor Chris Christie on August 16, 2016.
+In 2016, the bill A 925/S 1923 was passed by the state legislature and signed into law by governor Chris Christie on 16 August 2016.
 The bill orders the state's pension funds to divest from companies that boycott Israel or Israeli businesses.
 A related bill, A 2940, which would have prohibited funding for colleges and universities to be used directly or indirectly to support BDS, failed to pass.

-The bill was criticized by ACLU of New Jersey and of the editorial board of Star Ledger who in an editorial titled "N.J. pro-Israel bills take Big Brother to the extreme" wrote: "If it sounds more like the McCarthy hearings of the 1950's than a message against 'veiled discrimination,' that's because it is."
+The bill was criticized by ACLU of New Jersey and of the editorial board of Star Ledger who in an editorial titled "N.J. pro-Israel bills take Big Brother to the extreme" wrote: "If it sounds more like the McCarthy hearings of the 1950s than a message against 'veiled discrimination', that's because it is."